Creating a more accessible summit (Accessibility)

-All summit registrants will have the option of single or double occupancy housing in one of three adjacent residence halls on campus.
-Linen service will be included for each participants (fitted sheet, cover sheet, blanket, pillow, pillow case, and towel).
+All summit registrants will be placed in apartment style dormitory housing, which includes a private room and shared common space.
+Linen service will be included for each participant (fitted sheet, cover sheet, blanket, pillow, pillow case, and towel).
 Attendees are responsible for bringing their own toiletries.
-Residences halls are not equipped with irons or coathangers.
-All rooms include air-conditioning, a microwave, a mini fridge, and all residence halls are equipped with a formal lobby and laundry facilities.
-Laundry detergent is not sold on campus.
+Residence halls are not equipped with irons or coat hangers.
+All rooms include air-conditioning, a microwave, and a mini fridge.

 Directions to Ohio University

-For directions, please visit the Ohio University website.
+For directions, please visit the University of Rhode Island Website.